mwkyuen/python-invoicing/QUICKSTART.md

 ## PDF Generation

-This application uses **Playwright** (headless Chromium) to generate professional invoice PDFs from HTML templates.
+This application uses **WeasyPrint** (pure Python PDF library) to generate professional invoice PDFs from HTML/CSS templates.
 PDFs are automatically generated when you create an invoice and stored in `backend/generated_invoices/`.

 ## Managing the Conda Environment